Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 Kitten Nutrition Needs Careful Attention

 It’s also essential to fuel your kitten with the appropriate kitten food so they grow healthy and strong.
 Kittens shouldn’t eat human food or adult cat food.
 The best food for sick kitten needs include calcium and DHA to support healthy kitten development.
-Kitten nutritional needs are specific.
-The food must be nutritionally balanced and complete.
+Kitten nutritional needs are specific; your kitten's food must be nutritionally balanced and complete.

 When to See a Vet